NoLieNoSean/NoNotes/content/Notes/TUT ALG3 2.md

 > [!Question]
 > Let $n\geq 1$ be an integer.
 Determine $U((\mathbb{Z}/n\mathbb{Z})[x])$.

+Properties of nilpotents, units, and zero divisors in polynomial rings are developed in a more general setting in @conradNILPOTENTSUNITSZERO21 .

 Let $\psi(n)$ be the squarefree part of $n\in \mathbb{N}$.
 Call $a\in \mathbb{Z}/n\mathbb{Z}$ *nilpotent* if $\psi(n)\ | \ a$.
 Call $g(x)\in \mathbb{Z}/n\mathbb{Z}[x]$ nilpotent if $g(x)^{k}=0$ for some $k\in \mathbb{N}$, called the order of $g$.

 > [!Lemma]